Cannabis and Back Pain

 “Use of marijuana for chronic pain, neuropathic pain, and spasticity due to multiple sclerosis is supported by high-quality evidence.
 Six trials that included 325 patients examined chronic pain, 6 trials that included 396 patients investigated neuropathic pain, and 12 trials that included 1600 patients focused on multiple sclerosis.
 Several of these trials had positive results, suggesting that marijuana or cannabinoids may be efficacious for these indications.”

-As you can see, the evidence is certainly there to be found when it comes to using marijuana for pain relief, which is why cannabis and back pain has become such an area of interest for many people.
+As you can see, the evidence is certainly there to be found when it comes to using marijuana to relieve chronic pain, which is why medical marijuana and back pain has become such an area of interest for many people.

-Like we touched upon earlier on, there is more than one different strain of cannabis and there are many types of cannabinoids.
+Like we touched upon earlier on, there is more than one different strain of medical marijuana and there are many types of cannabinoids.
 Each different type will have a different kind of effect on your brain and body.

-As a general disclaimer, everybody is likely to have slightly different results with each different marijuana strain so there may be a little bit of experimentation required on the part of the patient.
+As a general disclaimer, everybody is likely to have slightly different results with each different marijuana strain so there may be a little bit of experimentation required on the part of the patient to help relieve their pain.

-Both of the compounds are very similar in structure, but they have differing effects on your body.
+Both of the compounds are very similar in structure, but they have different effects on your body.
 The main difference is the psychoactive effects they each have on the brain.

 CBD usually comes in the form of an extract that is ingested orally and has no psychoactive effect on the brain.
 THC, on the other hand, is the main psychoactive ingredient in marijuana and is responsible for causing the “high” feeling you get from marijuana.